jundalisay/sp/content/en/research/countries/pakistan/crisis/chapter-02.md

 heading: Chapter 1b
 weight: 7
 # date: 2023-06-17
-description: "Beyond the 'Crisis State'"
+description: "The debate about the nature and character of the Pakistani state is most intense today."
-c: forestgreen
+c: darkgreen
 author: Dr Akbar Ahmed
 ---